at-wat/gh-pr-comment/README.md

   | sh -s v0.5.0 /path/to/bin
 ```

+If your environment handles security sensitive information, it is recommended to download `install.sh` from https://github.com/at-wat/gh-pr-comment/releases and verify the signature using GPG.
+My public key is available at https://github.com/at-wat.gpg and SKS keyserver pool. (fingerprint: `358B DF63 B4AE D76A 871A  E62E 1BF1 686B 468C 35B2`)

 ## Required environment variables

 To run gh-pr-comment inside docker container, required environemnt variables can be automatically specified by the following script.